This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 The graph shows that Thai Wings and Calamari were very unpopular menu items, but it also provides information on profitability?
 Thai Wings has a contribution margin that is lower than the ACM for appetizers.
 Calamari has a contribution margin that is higher than the ACM.

 Computer programs may automatically calculate contribution margins and popularity.
-The information may be presented in tables or spreadsheets as shown above, or in a four-box analysis, with less detail, as shown in Figure 4.
+The information may be presented in tables or spreadsheets as shown above, or in a four-box analysis, with less detail, as shown in Table 9.1.

 |Popular||Thai Salad – (4.65, 19.28)